rohanchandra/retrieval.dart/README.md

 trie.has('trophy');
 ```

-Find all values associated with a word's given prefix with the `keyValueTrie` method:
+Find all values associated with a word's given prefix with the `find` method:

 ```dart
 trie.find('tr');